 Since we had so much help my Dad wanted to try and fix the plumbing on the tanks at Parasant.
 The well is behind Brandon (the kid in black).
 The water is pumped from the well to the white holding tank you can see on the hill.
-From there it is supposed to fill the two tire tanks.
+From there it is supposed to fill the two tire tanks with a gravity feed line.
 They dug the piping too deep when they did the initial set-up, so the water has never worked right.

 It took the boys a few hours with the help of the small Cat to get everything reset.
 This picture was taken in the early stages, but they had to dig a trench between the two troughs and then another trench to the fence line where they were able to locate the old piping.

 This is the first time I’ve seen my dad use the old tires for water troughs.
 He is excited to try them out because supposedly they are virtually leak poof.
 We haven’t tested it yet, but supposedly even bullet holes won’t cause leaks.

 Unfortunately, we get a decent amount of vandals who shoot up the tanks and the windmills for sport.

 I love this shot of my brother-in-law Jeff showing his son how to work.
 Ranching is a lot of manual labor.
 I love that the third generation is learning the importance of hard work at such a young age.